 Real Estate Disclosure Statement - A statement provided to the purchaser of any property within the boundary of the Airport Influence Area (AIA).
 A Real Estate Disclosure Statement could read: The property known as (legal description and address) is located with the Airport Influence Area identified in the (name of airport) Zoning Ordinance and may be subject to aircraft over-flights both now and in the future; concerns with over-flights may include increased noise levels, air-quality impacts, and light intensity impacts.
 Airport operations are expected to increase and the fleet mix of aircraft is subject to change as industry and community needs change. (general definition)

-Zoning Ordinance - A model zoning ordinance (adopted zoning ordinance (overlay zoning)), to restrict building or vegetation height can be found at:
+Zoning Ordinance - Included in the local governance of the airport.
+A model zoning ordinance (adopted zoning ordinance (overlay zoning)), to restrict building or vegetation height can be found at: 150/5190-4B, Airport Land Use Compatibility Planning